Hello and welcome to the podcast of the Load Seaters episode 1272 for Monday the 13th of October 2025.

 But never mind.

-Uh under existing EU rules on combating racism and xenophobia, the European Commission believes Ireland is allegedly failing to comply with laws first agreed to in two thousand and eight surrounding the criminalisation of race-based violence and hatred.
+Under existing EU rules on combating racism and xenophobia, the European Commission believes Ireland is allegedly failing to comply with laws first agreed to in 2008 surrounding the criminalization of race-based violence and hatred.

 I don't understand.